Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

     @ServiceMethod(returns = ReturnType.SINGLE)
     public Mono<Response<ModelData>> getModelWithResponse(String modelId) { }

-    // TODO: all 3 optional parameters need to wrapped in a listOptions class and the input of this method will be a single wrapper object.
     /**
      * Gets the list of models by iterating through a collection.
      * @return A {@link PagedFlux} of ModelData.